root-project/web/download/index.md

 often_.
 However, since a very large portion of the user base requires a stable product we generally keep at least three versions of the system available for download.
 The _development_, _production_ and _old_ versions.
-The _development_ version can be build from sources.
+The _development_ version can be build from GitHub sources.

 ## Download and install ROOT